 - contracts that govern the use by the consumer of the retailer's e-commerce platform (e.g., website and mobile apps), including contracts that incorporate acceptable use and privacy policies.

 If a retailer operates internationally, it will often want to operate identical or near-identical e-commerce platforms across multiple jurisdictions.
 If so, then the retailer will need to design its platforms and supporting operations so that, when consumers' use of the platforms generates contracts, there is a high probability that those contracts are enforceable and on terms that the retailer can predict.
-This is important even if the retailer is seeking to specify that its e-commerce contracts have the same governing law irrespective of the country to which they are selling.
+This is important even if the retailer is seeking to specify that its e-commerce contracts have the same governing law irrespective of the country in which they are selling.
 The reason for this is that, notwithstanding the governing law chosen by the retailer, in many jurisdictions certain mandatory local law provisions will apply to contracts with consumers regardless of the governing law of the contract.
 In some jurisdictions, a consumer may even have grounds for arguing that the local law of the jurisdiction in which they reside should apply to the contract instead.

 Depending on the law of the jurisdictions in which the retailer is seeking to operate and the nature of the goods, services or digital content being sold, creating e-commerce platforms that generate contracts that predictably comply in all respects with all local contract law can be a challenging (if not impossible) task.
 Nevertheless, it is often possible for retailers to create and operate platforms across a specific selection of jurisdictions with a reasonable level of confidence that the contracts generated by the retailer's e-commerce platforms will comply with local law in those jurisdictions.